-- 37 Change (UNFCCC), article 10 of the Kyoto Protocol, the Preamble and article 2(2) of - the Paris Agreement, to name just a few.
-It has been noted in that respect that "[w]ithin the climate change regime, the concept of common but differentiated - 40 responsibilities qualifies as a legally binding principle given its explicit inclusion in - 41 [the relevant] instruments." - 42 - Second, it is applicable in the relations between the Parties.
+First, the principle of CBDR is a rule of international law.
+Indeed, the principle of common but differentiated responsibilities is reflected in several treaties.
+It is enshrined in article 3(2) of the United Nations Framework Convention on Climate Change (UNFCCC), article 10 of the Kyoto Protocol, the Preamble and article 2(2) of the Paris Agreement, to name just a few.
+It has been noted in that respect that "[w]ithin the climate change regime, the concept of common but differentiated responsibilities qualifies as a legally binding principle given its explicit inclusion in [the relevant] instruments."12

+Second, it is applicable in the relations between the Parties.
 At the time of the present proceedings, the UNFCCC, the Kyoto Protocol and the Paris Agreement have achieved quasi universal participation.
 The vast majority of the Parties to UNCLOS are also parties to these instruments.
 Therefore, the CBDR principle is applicable in the relations between almost all States Parties to UNCLOS.

-&lt;sup>166 E. Hey and S. Paulini, "Common but Differentiated Responsibilities", MPEPIL (https://opil.ouplaw.com/display/10.1093/law:epil/9780199231690/law-9780199231690-e1568).
-Ibid.
+11 E. Hey and S. Paulini, "Common but Differentiated Responsibilities", MPEPIL (https://opil.ouplaw.com/display/10.1093/law:epil/9780199231690/law-9780199231690-e1568).
+12 Ibid.

-1 Third, the CBDR principle is a relevant rule of international law.
-This principle underpins all treaties dealing with anthropogenic greenhouse gas emissions and 2 3 therefore must be considered "relevant" in the determination of the obligations of States in the protection and preservation of the environment, including the marine 4 5 environment, from the deleterious impacts caused by anthropogenic greenhouse gas emissions.
-6 7 8 Mr President, members of the Tribunal, that brings me to the end of my presentation 9 today.
+Third, the CBDR principle is a relevant rule of international law.
+This principle underpins all treaties dealing with anthropogenic greenhouse gas emissions and therefore must be considered "relevant" in the determination of the obligations of States in the protection and preservation of the environment, including the marine environment, from the deleterious impacts caused by anthropogenic greenhouse gas emissions.

+Mr President, members of the Tribunal, that brings me to the end of my presentation today.
 Let me sum up the main points of Viet Nam's argumentation.

-10 First, it is the view of Viet Nam that the Tribunal has jurisdiction to give the advisory 11 12 opinion requested by COSIS and there are no compelling reasons for the Tribunal to 13 decline the exercise of such jurisdiction.
-14 15 Second, anthropogenic greenhouse gas emissions meet the criteria to be a source of pollution to the marine environment due to their nature and deleterious effects on 16 17 the marine environment.
-Viet Nam, as a low-lying coastal State, is fully conscious of 18 this.
-19 20 Third, due diligence obligations to prevent, reduce and control pollution of the marine 21 environment under Part XII of UNCLOS apply to anthropogenic greenhouse gas 22 emissions.
-23 24 Fourth, obligations of States Parties to UNCLOS in the protection and preservation 25 of the marine environment from deleterious impacts caused by anthropogenic 26 greenhouse gas emissions must be determined in light of the principle of common 27 but differentiated responsibilities.
-28 29 Mr President, members of the Tribunal, with these conclusions, I complete the oral 30 statement of Viet Nam.
+First, it is the view of Viet Nam that the Tribunal has jurisdiction to give the advisory opinion requested by COSIS and there are no compelling reasons for the Tribunal to decline the exercise of such jurisdiction.

+Second, anthropogenic greenhouse gas emissions meet the criteria to be a source of pollution to the marine environment due to their nature and deleterious effects on the marine environment.
+Viet Nam, as a low-lying coastal State, is fully conscious of this.

+Third, due diligence obligations to prevent, reduce and control pollution of the marine environment under Part XII of UNCLOS apply to anthropogenic greenhouse gas emissions.

+Fourth, obligations of States Parties to UNCLOS in the protection and preservation of the marine environment from deleterious impacts caused by anthropogenic greenhouse gas emissions must be determined in light of the principle of common but differentiated responsibilities.

+Mr President, members of the Tribunal, with these conclusions, I complete the oral statement of Viet Nam.
 I thank you for your kind attention.

-31 32 THE PRESIDENT: Thank you, Ms Hanh.
-This brings us to the end of this morning's 33 sitting.
-The hearing will be resumed at 3 p.m. when we will hear an oral statement 34 from the Pacific Community.
+THE PRESIDENT: Thank you, Ms Hanh.
+This brings us to the end of this morning's sitting.
+The hearing will be resumed at 3 p.m. when we will hear an oral statement from the Pacific Community.
 The sitting is now closed.

-35 36 THE CLERK OF THE TRIBUNAL: All rise.
-37 38 (Lunch adjournment)
+(Lunch adjournment)